intouchg/webpack-svgr-plugin/readme.md

-# @i/webpack-svgr-plugin
+# @intouchg/webpack-svgr-plugin

-Webpack plugin to run [SVGR](https://github.com/gregberge/svgr) and watch the directory for changes to rerun as necessary.
+Webpack plugin to run [SVGR](https://github.com/gregberge/svgr) for the [Intouch Design System](https://ids.intouchg.co/).
+Watches the directory for changes to rerun as necessary.